Jehovah's Witnesses in Canada: Other cases

 In several other cases, including Chaput v Romain (1955) and Lamb v Benoit (1959), Jehovah's Witnesses successfully sued the police for damages.
 In Chaput v.
-Romain, police had raided a home where a religious service by Jehovah’s Witnesses was being conducted, seized bibles and other religious paraphernalia, and disrupted the service despite not having a warrant and no charges being laid.
+Romain, police had raided a home where a religious service by Jehovah's Witnesses was being conducted, seized bibles and other religious paraphernalia, and disrupted the service despite not having a warrant and no charges being laid.
 In Lamb v.
 Benoit, a Jehovah's Witness, was arrested for distributing religious pamphlets in Verdun, Quebec, in 1946, along with three other members of the religion.
 She was accused by the plaintiff of distributing copies of Quebec's Burning Hate, but the Supreme Court found no evidence of that specific pamphlet being distributed.
 Lamb was detained for a weekend without access to legal counsel.
 Local authorities offered to release Lamb if she would not hold them responsible for her detention, but she refused.
 She was then charged with conspiracy to publish sedition, but this was dismissed by a trial judge and that decision was upheld when appealed.

 Canadian Bill of Rights

 In order to obtain religious freedom, Jehovah's Witnesses in Canada helped promote the creation of a national bill of rights.
 In 1946, a provincial bill had been enacted ensuring religious freedom through the Saskatchewan Bill of Rights.
 On June 9, 1947, Jehovah's Witnesses presented a petition to Canada's parliament for the enactment of a similar bill, followed by a similar petition in 1949.
 John Diefenbaker became an advocate of the bill.
-The Canadian Bill of Rights was the precursor to the Canadian Charter of Rights and Freedoms which is part of the Canadian constitution.